 - 3.11.1 The Walton West Parish tithe map of 1841, within which Broad Haven resides, is the earliest available map for the area (Figure 9).
-The accompanying apportionment states that Field A was known as 'Whitewell Park', Field B as 'Cow Park' and Field C as 'North Park'.
-The land use for all three fields is described as arable.
+The accompanying apportionment states that Field A was known as 'Northern Croft', Field B as 'Cow Park', Field C as 'North Park', Field D as 'Coalpit' and Field E as 'White Well'.
+The land use for all these fields is described as either arable or pasture, apart from Field D where no state of cultivation is listed.
 The proposed development site is shown as open farmland in much the same configuration as it stands today.
-The coal pit depicted in the 1st edition OS map is not shown on the tithe map although this does not necessary mean that coal extraction did not take place within the development site, especially in light of the fact that the field directly to the south of the development is described in the tithe apportionment as 'Coal pit & c' sic. - 3.11.2 The 1st edition Ordnance Survey 1:2500 map of 1875 shows the same field layout that survives today (Figure 10).
+The coal pit depicted in the 1st edition OS map is not shown on the tithe map although this does not necessary mean that coal extraction did not take place within the development site, especially in light of the fact that Field D is described in the tithe apportionment as 'Coal pit'. - 3.11.2 The 1st edition Ordnance Survey 1:2500 map of 1875 shows the same field layout that survives today (Figure 10).
 The pit on the map is labelled as 'old' so it is presumed that it was disused by this time. - 3.11.3 The 2nd edition Ordnance Survey map of 1908 (not reproduced) does not show the coal pit but does show the same arrangement of field boundaries. - 3.11.4 All subsequent Ordnance Survey maps show the same continuity of field layout between 1908 until 1980.